ChimeraTK/DeviceAccess/doc/change-requests/CR-008-daq-frame-dma-ring-buffer.md

 Aspect: ring ownership.

+- The software owns the ring geometry by default: the ring is a fixed-size block ring in which a frame occupies a contiguous run of one or more blocks;
-- The software owns the ring geometry by default: block size is auto-derived to equal one frame, ring depth (number of blocks) is the single tunable.
+  for a known fixed frame size the block size is auto-derived so one block holds one frame, and ring depth (number of blocks) is the single tunable.
   An explicit block-size override covers firmware-fixed geometries.
 The firmware-expected variant is expressible via an ownership marker in the channel section.